OWASP/raider/docs/dev/plugins.rst

 Regex
 +++++

-The Regex plugin extracts a matched expression from a provided string.
+The Regex plugin extracts a matched expression from the HTTP response.

 .. autoclass:: Regex
    :members: